sgdavis1/symcode/README.md

 # SymCode
-## A programming guidance system for real-time programming demonstrations
+## A coding guidance system for real-time programming demonstrations

 This project is a direct result of my teaching commitments that often include some prepared in-class, real-time programming examples.
 These examples are often